Maid-Rite

 Maid-Rite is an American casual dining franchise restaurant chain.
 Before it became a restaurant chain, it was a single restaurant, opened in 1926 by Fred Angell.
 By the end of the 1920s, four franchises were granted; these four restaurants are still in operation.

+There is some conjecture about the first Maid-Rite, as the Maid-Rite in Springfield, IL states it was opened in 1924.
+This Maid-Rite is not listed as a franchise according to the company history or current locations.
+The Springfield, IL Maid-Rite also claims to be the first ever drive-through, and was built in a retired railroad caboose, which is still a part of their building as of April 2025.